 Nuclear energy is a crucial part of the North American electrical grid.
 The United States obtains 20% of its electrical power from nuclear, while 15% of Canada’s electrical grid is powered by nuclear.
 Due to the safety concerns when dealing with nuclear power and radiation, high manufacturing standards are put in place on suppliers in the nuclear industry.
 In Canada, CSA CAN3-N299 is the top standard, while the United States mainly uses ASME NQA – 1.
-These standards ensure high-quality reactors that operate safely by tracking parts supplied to nuclear reactor from the sourcing of raw materials to final testing and delivery of the product.
+These standards ensure high quality reactors that operate safely by tracking parts supplied to nuclear reactor from the sourcing of raw materials to final testing and delivery of the product.

 Canadian Standards Association (CSA) N299 series was developed specifically for use in the nuclear industry and provides a standard, consistent level of quality for suppliers to nuclear power plants in Canada.
 This program was developed by CSA with consultation from industry experts, based on the old standard of CSA Z299.
 CSA Z299 standard was initially developed for the construction of reactors in the 1970’s.
 CSA N299 was put in place to line up with the since introduced ISO 9001 and other national and international quality standards.

 To uphold quality, N299 focuses on the entire manufacturing and planning process.
-N299 documentation outlines the expectations of the supplier and the customer during design, procurement, manufacturing, testing, and inspecting.
+N299 documentations outlines the expectations of the supplier and the customer during design, procurement, manufacturing, testing, and inspecting.
 For a company to be certified as an N299, they are required to meet all requirements in N299, including having a company quality manual that outlines quality procedures specific to that company.
 The company is also required to educate employees and management on N299 to make sure processes and methodology are being followed.

 How MarShield Uses CSA N299.3 in our Production Process